calin2110/Recommendor/README.md

 We acknowledge the rights of the copyright holders and make every effort to provide proper attribution where necessary.

-If you are the copyright owner of any of the songs used on this website and believe that your rights have been infringed upon, please contact us, and we will promptly address your concerns by either removing the content or providing appropriate attribution as required.
+If you are the copyright owner of any of the songs used in the dataset and believe that your rights have been infringed upon, please contact us, and we will promptly address your concerns by either removing the content or providing appropriate attribution as required.

 Please understand that our use of copyrighted songs is in accordance with the principles of fair use for research and educational purposes and is not intended for commercial gain.